 Return to Inventor

-Return of the invention to the inventor with a written explanation stating why the invention does not warrant other action by the University.
+Return the invention to the inventor with a written explanation stating why the invention does not warrant other action by the University.

 This releases the inventor from any obligation to assign ownership of the invention to the University; however, the University retains the right to use the invention in its normal teaching, research and service operations.
 The University waives its right to realize income from invention commercialization.